EugeneHSS/SimpleNoteTakingApp/README.md

         App\bin\Release\net8.0\SimpleNoteTakingApp.exe

-### Using Visual Studio

-1. Open the solution in the project root `SimpleNoteTakingApp.sln` or the project file `App/SimpleNoteTakingApp.csproj` in Visual Studio.
-2. Set the build configuration to **Release** and run the application.
-3. A terminal window will open with the app ready for input.

 # How to Use
 When the application starts, it will automatically display a list of available commands to guide you.